FMS8365 : The Power of Film Criticism

 Assessment Rationale And Relationship

 The portfolio approach ensures that the continuous assessment is both formative and summative.
-It enables students to receive feedback on a wide range of forms of film criticism that will be used in the final assessment.
+It enables students to receive feedback on a wide range of forms of film criticism that they can build on in the final assessment.
 It also allows them to reflect critically on the historical and political aspects of film criticism through a global lens.
 The assignments reflect the diversity of modes and media used in contemporary film criticism allowing students to tailor their work to different audiences and target publications.

 Reading Lists